splunk/qbec/site/content/reference/jsonnet-external-data.md

   `Makefile` and run it from there.
 The Makefile downloads the same version of the command for different OS environments and checks their SHA sums.

-* The command that is run does **not** inherit the OS environment from the qbec process.
+* The command that is run does **not** inherit the OS environment from the qbec process unless `inheritEnv` is set to true.
   Only the environment variables explicitly defined in the config, as well as `__DS_NAME__` and `__DS_PATH__` are set.